cherise-tan/travel-planner-auth/README.md

 ### Future ideas
 * DONE: "Accommodation" section (separate table in database) - due to potential one-to-many relationship
 * DONE: "Activities" section (separate table in database) - due to one-to-many relationship
-* Validation (e.g. validating city/country name are actual places, validating a url is a url, restricting dates (e.g. year))
+* Have a default image available if a link isn't entered
-* ?Google search to find an image of the city, rather than requiring the user to provide one themselves
+* - ?Google API search to find an image of the city, rather than requiring the user to provide one themselves
-* API integration: Maps, Weather
 * Login: allows other individuals to also add trips (would each require a unique customer id)

 ## Learning